stancl/tenancy-docs/source/docs/v3/event-system.blade.md

 # Job pipelines {#job-pipelines}

-You may want to use job pipelines even in projects that don't use this package — we think they're a cool concept so they're extracted into a separate package: [github.com/stancl/jobpipeline](https://github.com/stancl/jobpipeline)
+You may want to use job pipelines even in projects that don't use this package — I think they're a cool concept so they're extracted into a separate package: [github.com/stancl/jobpipeline](https://github.com/stancl/jobpipeline)

 The `JobPipeline` is a simple, yet **extremely powerful** class that lets you **convert any (series of) jobs into event listeners.**